hashicorp/terraform-provider-azurerm/website/docs/r/autoscale_setting.html.markdown

 * `time_zone` - (Required) Specifies the time zone for the hours of the profile.

-* `days` - (Required) Specifies a collection of days that the profile takes effect on.
+* `days` - (Required) Specifies a list of days that the profile takes effect on.
 Possible values are Sunday through Saturday.

-* `hours` - (Required) Specifies a collection of hours that the profile takes effect on.
+* `hours` - (Required) Specifies a list of hours that the profile takes effect on.
 Values supported are 0 to 23 on the 24-hour clock (AM/PM times are not supported).

-* `minutes` - (Required) Specifies a collection of minutes at which the profile takes effect at.
+* `minutes` - (Required) Specifies a list of minutes at which the profile takes effect at.

 `notification` supports the following: